How long does a home insurance claim increase your premium for?

 The amount by which your home insurance premium may increase after a claim has to do with the type of property you own and the policy you hold.
 This is because the cost of servicing a claim can vary from one home to another.

-"A small water claim on a property policy that is $700 yearly may increase the cost a small amount,” says Matthew Johnson, a customer care manager at Sonnet Insurance Company.
-“However, a small water claim on a $2,500 yearly policy on a home that is located closer to a river or at a lower elevation may increase the cost more since there is a higher risk of the claim occurring again and at a higher cost likely associated with that property.”
+“However, a small water claim on a $2,500 yearly policy on a home that is located closer to a river or at a lower elevation may increase the cost more since there is a higher risk of the claim occurring again and at a higher cost likely associated with that property,” he adds.

 Home insurance companies rate the policyholder and the property

-Some insurance providers don’t just look at the claims filed by you — they look at the entire claims history for your home.
+Some insurance providers don’t just look at the claims filed by you; they look at the entire claims history for your home.
 Meaning, even claims made at the insured property prior to your inhabitance can inform your current rate.

 “The reason for this is because we want to accurately rate for the risk of both the person we are insuring and the property we are insuring,” says Johnson.

-This is not necessarily the case at all insurance companies, as claims are rated differently when determining the premium within a given policy.
 However, in general, “having many claims at the property or on your own personal home insurance record may result in an increased premium, higher deductible, or denial of coverage from certain insurance companies,” says Johnson.

 Preventing future home insurance claims